cabforum/netsec/docs/NSR.md

 **Security Support System**: The System(s) supporting the security of CA Infrastructure, performing functions such as:

    1. authentication;
-   2. audit logging;
+   2. generation and collection of audit logs;
    3. audit log reduction and analysis;
    4. vulnerability scanning;
    5. physical intrusion detection;
    6. host-based intrusion detection; and
    7. network-based intrusion detection.

+   The long-term, authoritative retention of audit logs is governed by the Log Storage System definition.

 **Shared Responsibility Model:** A security framework in which a third-party service provider secures the underlying infrastructure, platforms, and services of the Third Party-Controlled Environment, while the customer is responsible for securing their data, configurations, and access controls within the Third Party-Controlled Environment.

 **System**: One or more pieces of equipment or software that stores, transforms, or communicates data.

-**Third Party-Controlled Environment:** A Physically Secure Environment where physical and operational control is not managed by the Certificate Authority (the organization) and is instead operated by a third-party service provider.
+**Third Party-Controlled Environment:** A Physically Secure Environment where all physical and operational controls are managed by a third-party service provider.
+The CA does not maintain direct physical access to, or physical control over, the underlying hardware or the facility in which it operates.

 **Trusted Role**: An individual employee or contractor of a CA or Delegated Third Party who has authorized access to any Certificate System or Root CA System.